segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ### Destination Filtering Limitations

-* Destination Filters can only be applied to Server-side ("cloud mode") streaming destinations.
-Device mode destinations are not supported.
+* Destination Filters can only be applied to Cloud-mode ("server-side") streaming destinations.
+Device-mode destinations are not supported.

 * You cannot apply Destination Filters to Warehouses or S3 destinations.